woman wearing engagement and wedding rind

 Left vs. Right Hand: Cultural Wedding Ring Traditions (US / Europe / Jewish / Catholic)

 Here’s where things get interesting: the left-hand vs right-hand wedding band traditions.
-Depending on where you’re from (or where you’re saying “I do”), the “right” way to wear your rings can look a little different.
+Depending on where you’re from (or where you’re saying “I do”), there are cultural differences in ring placement:

 • United States and Canada: Most folks follow the classic rule: the wedding band sits on the left hand, right under the engagement ring.
 It’s that whole “closer to your heart” thing, and it’s still the most common way to wear rings today.